timotejroiko/discord-websocket-benchmark/README.md

 This test attempts to benchmark and compare low level websocket performance in various Discord libraries for nodejs.

 The goal is to measure the time taken for packets to go from a raw TCP stream to being emitted by each library's `raw` event, which includes websocket decoding, json/etf parsing and zlib inflating.
+This test benchmarks a single websocket connection, aka a single shard.

 ## Methodology